City guide: our top addresses in Nice ☀️

 Nissa la bella

-Nice is a city of a thousand colors, with a lot of Italian influences.
-A great destination for a family weekend, the city is easily accessible by plane or train.
-It can be visited on foot and under the sun that shines 127 days a year.
+Nice is a city of a thousand colors, with strong Italian influences.
+A great destination for a family weekend, the city is easily accessible by plane or by train.
+It can be explored on foot and under sunshine that shines 127 days a year.
 Don't forget your towels and swimsuits!

 An ideal day in Nice

-After a good breakfast at Marinette's, a delight for her taste buds in the heart of old Nice, head to Cours Saleya and its famous flower market.
-Around 11 am, we stop for a drink at La Civette to enjoy the atmosphere and then we go to L'Atelier des Jouets (rue de l'Ancien Senat) to find wonders that will delight children.
+After a great breakfast at Marinette, a treat for the taste buds in the heart of old Nice, head to the Cours Saleya and its famous flower market.
+Around 11 AM, stop for a drink at La Civette to soak up the atmosphere, then browse L'Atelier des jouets (Rue de l'Ancien Sénat) to find wonderful things that will delight the children.

-When your belly starts to rumble, nothing better than a Socca and a chard pie, specialties from Nice, bought on the “Chez Thérèse” scooter (28 Rue Droite).
-Get there early, there is often a line starting at noon.
-To eat on the beach, because the famous Promenade des Anglais is only a few meters away.
+When your stomach starts to rumble, nothing beats a socca and a Swiss chard pie — Niçois specialties — bought from the "Chez Thérèse" tricycle cart (28 Rue Droite).
+Go early, there's often a queue from noon.
+Best enjoyed on the beach, as the famous Promenade des Anglais is just a few meters away.

-Marie's advice: bring a towel to sit on, pebbles hurt your buttocks!
+Marie's tip: bring a towel to sit on — the pebbles are hard on your backside!

-After a mandatory stop at Fenochio, the best ice cream shop in town, which offers nearly 100 flavors — from the most classic to the most original, including thyme, rosemary, violet, violet, lavender etc. (Attention, there are two, opt instead for the one on Place Rossetti with its fountain and the beautiful Sainte Reparate Cathedral, classified as a historical monument), it's time to stretch your minis' legs!
+After a mandatory stop at Fenochio, the best ice cream shop in town offering nearly 100 flavors — from the most classic to the most original, including thyme, rosemary, violet, lavender and more (note: there are two locations; opt for the one on Place Rossetti with its fountain and the beautiful Sainte-Réparate Cathedral, a listed historic monument) — it's time to stretch the little ones' legs!

-Go down on the Port side and stroll through this new district of Nice which is full of pretty addresses.
-Then go up to Place Garibaldi via Place du Pin, nicknamed “The small marsh of Nice”.
-On the square, an ancient merry-go-round will be required to please the children.
+Head down toward the Port area and stroll through this up-and-coming neighborhood of Nice, full of lovely addresses.
+Then make your way back up toward Place Garibaldi via Place du Pin, nicknamed "Le petit marais niçois."
+On the square, a ride on the vintage carousel is a must for the children.

 Eating in Nice